Student Activities Office Grants

 • Event series examples include monthly lunch and learn events, speaker series, workshops, etc.

-• Justifications must be explicitly clear how the series is different from a general meeting.
+• Justifications must be explicitly clear how the series is different from operational events.

 • Groups may request multiple day events.
 This may be a themed week with different types of events contained within a timeframe.